-Williams College, in cooperation with the Clark Art Institute, offers a two-year course of study leading to the degree of master of arts in the history of art.
+Williams College, in cooperation with the Clark, offers a two-year course of study leading to the degree of master of arts in the history of art.
 The program provides a thorough professional preparation for academic and museum careers and equips graduates of the program to pursue further study and research.

-Housed at the Clark, the graduate program is exceptional in drawing upon the rich art history resources—the professional staffs, libraries, and art collections—of two institutions.
+Housed on the Clark campus, the graduate program is exceptional in drawing upon the rich art history resources—the professional staffs, libraries, and art collections—of two institutions.
 Each semester, a distinguished outside scholar serves as Robert Sterling Clark Visiting Professor, offering a graduate seminar and an undergraduate lecture course.
-Through the work/study program every student has access to opportunities for work in a curatorial department, as a teaching or research assistant, or in the Williamstown Art Conservation Center.
+Through the work/study program, each student has the opportunity for work in a curatorial department, as a teaching or research assistant, or in the Williamstown Art Conservation Center.
 The curriculum includes a three-week international study tour during the first year.
 Selected students participate in Clark Fellows' seminar lunches.
 All students receive intensive training in writing and oral presentation skills, culminating in a symposium at the end of the second year.

 For more information on the graduate program, click here.